Are you worried about missing your targets?

 "High-performing firms provide 15 to 20% more coaching compared to other firms" (The Sales Management Association, 2008).

-McKinsey has found that at best-practice companies, frontline managers spend 60 to 70% of their time to the floor.
+McKinsey has found that at best-practice companies, frontline managers spend 60 to 70% of their time on the floor.
 Much of it spent providing high-quality individual coaching (De Smet, McGurk, Vinson, 2009).

 Ernst & Young has found that workers say they could be 21% more productive every day.
 Only two things stand in their way - poor staff management and a lack of motivation (Ernst & Young, 2013).
 You can fix both issues when your managers follow a High-Performance Coaching system.

-Without coaching, frontline staff lose 87% of their training within one month.
+Without coaching, frontline staff lose 87% of their skill and knowledge from training within one month.
+But with coaching, their skill and knowledge increases (Rackham, 1979).
 Combining training with coaching improves returns four-fold compared to training alone (CEB, 2005).

 Unfortunately, the Corporate Executive Board has found that coaching is the activity that managers perform the worst (CEB, 2005).